 As far as Internet browsers go, there are plenty to choose from, with some focusing on some aspects more than others.
 Some can be very resource-efficient, while others may be incredibly secure.

 Whichever the case, it is up to you to choose.
 However, one general consensus is that Google Chrome is the most popular browser out there.

 As for search engines, the choice is almost unanimous, as Google holds the number one spot.
 However, some users still prefer using Bing.

 Unfortunately, Bing has a nasty habit of popping up uninvited as the default search engine.
-If you were wondering why does Bing keep popping up, it’s usually as part of a program installation that you didn’t notice.
+If you were wondering why Bing keeps popping up, it’s usually as part of a program installed that you didn’t notice.